thammit/mail/README.md

 ### Scheduler Task / Command Controller

-This extension comes with tree different command controller, which all can be added as task inside the TYPO3 scheduler module.
+MAIL comes with tree different command controller, which all can be added as task inside the TYPO3 scheduler module.

 #### MassMailingCommand (mail:mass-mailing: Add scheduled newsletter to sending queue)
 This command is responsible for adding scheduled mailings to the sending queue.